Last Updated on January 19, 2024 by Kelly

 What to See at Bryce Canyon

 We recommend that you definitely see Sunrise Point and Sunset Point.
 (You can even walk the Rim Trail along the canyon rim which connects both points.)
 You’ll be able to see a full view of the canyon with all of the hoodoos.
 The Lodge at Bryce Canyon is also located along the trail, which is a great place to stop for a meal.
-We wrote a complete post about the trail here.
+We wrote a complete post about the Rim Trail if you’d like to see more photos!

 If you’re able to do a short hike, we recommend the Queen’s Garden Trail which takes you into the canyon among the hoodoos.